Monache High School: Arts

-There is a large mural of a Native American on the side of the school's gym.
-This refers to the high school's mascot, the "Marauder."
-The mural is shown on student handbooks, and on the posters detailing the school's ESLRs.
-An additional mural faces the tennis courts.
+There is a mural of a Native American as of 2024.
+It The mural has three parts, a Native American man’s upper torso — eyes closed, arms extended, bow and arrow strapped across his chest — at the top, a centered giant “M” with a feathered arrow intersecting the letter, and the word “Respect” — followed by the words “Show respect to all people but grovel to none — Tecumseh” written across the bottom third.

 Music

 The Monache High School Marching Band has performed around the world, such as Edinburgh, Scotland, the Aloha Bowl, the Hollywood Christmas Parade, The Rose Parade, The Macy's Thanksgiving Day Parade, The Orange Bowl Parade, and The Fiesta Bowl.
 The band has won the title of Grand Champions at the Selma Marching Band Festival 27 times.
 In 2006, the group won the Centennial Band Review and was named Grand Champion of the Chick-Fil-A Bowl Band festival, winning three of the festival's four events: jazz band, field show and parade.
 They did not compete in the Concert Band competition.